 The 3rd academic group provides a breadth of study, ranging from the nano-realm of molecules and atoms to the management of manufacturing processes.
 Students are trained to explore ways in which chemistry can contribute to the betterment of society through cutting-edge research.
-Second-year students affiliate themselves with the Department of Chemical Science and Engineering in the School of Materials and Chemical Technology or the Department of Industrial Engineering and Economics in the School of Science.
+Second-year students affiliate themselves with the Department of Chemical Science and Engineering in the School of Materials and Chemical Technology or the Department of Industrial Engineering and Economics in the School of Engineering.
 Graduates from these departments become research leaders in the fields of environment, energy, medical care, and new materials manufacturing.

-The Department of Industrial Engineering and Economics in the School of Science is the only department of its kind in a Japanese national university.
+The Department of Industrial Engineering and Economics in the School of Engineering is the only department of its kind in a Japanese national university.
 Students conduct research into and develop people-friendly work environments and user-friendly technologies and systems.

 Most students in this academic group go on to pursue master's degrees involving advanced research in the global environment and energy fields.
 One characteristic of this academic group is the wide range of potential careers available to students after graduation.
 Many seek and find positions in chemical companies, engineering firms, oil companies, food industries, and public agencies.